-- (e) Any unattributable comments from students will not be used in the evaluation of employee performance.
-It is understood that all online comments made under the McMaster University online course evaluation system are deemed to be attributable for the purposes of this Article. - 14.03(a) In the event that a Supervisor's evaluation has been done, the Employer shall notify the employee within 5 business days of the evaluation's completion.
+- 14.03(a) In the event that a Supervisor's evaluation has been done, the Employer shall notify the employee within 5 business days of the evaluation's completion.
 A copy of any written evaluation of an employee's performance shall be forwarded to the employee within 10 business days of such evaluation being made. - (b) The employee may add their written comments to the Supervisor's evaluation if they wish.
-Any such written comments shall be appended to the evaluation. - 14.04(a) The employee will request student participation in course evaluations.
-Completion rates of student evaluations may be shared with the employee, their Supervisor and Dean. - (b) In the event that an employee is not evaluated by students during the teaching of a course, they will be deemed to have received a satisfactory student evaluation.
+Any such written comments shall be appended to the evaluation.